Article Last Updated: September 2022

 Is fluoride bad?
-Well, fluoride is a chemical that is commonly added to toothpaste.
+Well, it’s a chemical that is commonly added to toothpaste.
 It has a unique ability to prevent tooth decay.

-It is for this reason that fluoride is widely added to the water supply to improve dental health.
+It is for this reason that it’s widely added to public water supply to improve dental health.

 What is Fluoride?

 It is widespread in nature where you can find it in small quantities.
-Fluoride occurs naturally in the air, plants, soil, fresh water, rocks, seawater as well as many foods.
+There is fluorination that occurs naturally in the air, plants, soil, fresh water, rocks, seawater as well as many foods.

 In fact, did you know that about 99% of the fluoride in your body is stored in bones and teeth?